dtcenter/ufs-case-studies/docs/source/Intro.rst

    Timeline of physics frozen date

-The case catalogue in this documentation are created based on the known biases of GFS model.
+The case catalog in this documentation was created based on the known biases of GFS model.
 This is a list that we are updating diligently.
 Please come back to check updates anytime.

 **References**